wp-plugins/alligator-popup/readme.txt

 Stable tag: 1.0.0
 License: GPLv3

-Links can be added to pages/posts via a shortcode and will be opened in a popup window
+Links can be added to pages/posts via a shortcode and will be opened in a popup window.

 == Description ==